pfultz2/cget/README.md

 Testing packages
 ----------------

-The test suite for a package can be ran by using the `--test` flag.
+The test suite for a package can be ran before installing it, by using the `--test` flag.
 This will either build the `check` target or run `ctest`.
 So if we want to run the tests for zlib we can do this:

     cget install --test http://zlib.net/zlib-1.2.8.tar.gz